FahadRauf/github-history-of-scala-language/README.md

-# github-history-scala-language
+# github-history-of-scala-language

-"The GitHub History of the Scala Language" project in Datacamp's Data Scientist with Python track
+Find the true Scala experts by exploring the development history of the Scala language in Git and GitHub